For further information please contact Ed Argenta, Vernon, CT educator and BIOS educator: firstname.lastname@example.org

 - Oceanography and Marine Science: including lab and STEM activities, coral reef exploration, and low tide collection of certain species.

-- An introduction to cutting-edge Glider technology, and how these underwater robots can revolutionize ocean studies and student involvement in the classroom.
+- Gliders: an introduction to cutting-edge glider technology, and how these underwater robots can revolutionize ocean studies and student involvement in the classroom.

 - Island Ecology and Geology: Nonsuch Island conservation of rare and threatened species (including the Cahow) and habitats.